CLXYee/gemma-qwen-video-query/README.md

-# 🎥 Gemma3 Real-Time Video Agent (Jetson Optimized)
+# 🎥 Real-Time Video Query VLM Agent (Jetson Optimized)

 This project enables real-time video captioning and visual understanding using **Google’s Gemma3 vision-language model**, optimized for **NVIDIA Jetson devices**.
 It uses CUDA-accelerated inference and a lightweight **Pygame display backend** for stable video rendering.